 The inscriptions of later rulers, such as Ashok Challa and Ripu Malla, further attest to the kingdom's complex religious landscape.
 Ashok Challa, who issued several inscriptions in modern-day Bodhgaya, Bihar, referred to himself as the "Khasha-Rajadhiraja," or "emperor of the Khashas," signifying the kingdom's prominence and its rulers' aspirations for regional dominance.
 Ripu Malla, another significant ruler, left his mark on the Ashoka Pillar of Lumbini and Nigalihawa, where his inscriptions, written in a combination of Sanskrit and early Nepali, reflect the kingdom's gradual shift from Buddhism to Hinduism.
 Prithvi Malla's inscriptions, dated to the late 13th century, further illustrate this religious transition, as they blend Buddhist and Hindu elements—indicative of a kingdom in the midst of cultural and religious transformation.

 The Sinja Valley, which served as the ancient capital of the Khasa Mallas, was not only a political center but also a cultural and linguistic hub.
 The valley is recognized as the birthplace of the Khas language, the precursor to modern Nepali.
 Some of the earliest examples of Devanagari script, used to write the Khas language, date back to the 13th century and were discovered in archaeological sites across Jumla, Surkhet, and Dailekh districts.
 This script played a crucial role in the development of Nepali as a literary language, cementing the Khasa Malla Kingdom's legacy in the cultural history of Nepal.
+The kingdom's religious landscape was diverse, with early Khasa Malla kings primarily practicing Buddhism.
+However, as the kingdom expanded southward and increased its interactions with the Indian subcontinent, there was a gradual shift towards Hinduism.
+This transition is evident in the inscriptions and religious practices of the later Khasa Malla kings, who began to incorporate Hindu rituals and iconography into their court and religious life.
+The reigns of King Punya Malla and Prithvi Malla, in particular, were marked by a strict adherence to traditional Hindu customs, signaling a definitive shift in the kingdom's religious orientation.

 Titles such as "Challa" and "Malla" were not just family names but also signified the royal and noble status of the kingdom's rulers and princes.
 High-ranking officials, often referred to as "Rāulā," played crucial roles in the administration of the kingdom, while titles like "Mandalesvara" or "Mandalik" were conferred upon powerful individuals, including royal princes and defeated kings, who were integrated into the kingdom's administrative framework.
 These titles and ranks reflect the kingdom's complex social and political hierarchy, which was instrumental in maintaining order and stability across its vast and diverse territories.